The All Ireland Talent Show series 3

-A third season and final was announced in August 2010.
+The third and final series of The All Ireland Talent Show was announced in August 2010.
 The first show was broadcast on 21 August 2010.
 The third series aired on RTÉ One, it was hosted by Gráinne Seoige.
 This series was produced by Tyrone Productions.

 Once again prize money of €50,000 was awarded to the eventual winner of the show; who was Daniel Furlong, with Bláthnaid the winning judge.
 The result also marked the third time a child act won the show, following The Mulkerrin Brothers and Chloe Coyle in the previous two series'.

 This was the final series.
-The All Ireland Talent Show was replaced by The Voice of Ireland, a part of The Voice TV series.
+The All Ireland Talent Show was subsequently axed in July 2011, and replaced by The Voice of Ireland, a part of The Voice TV series, which began airing the following year in 2012.